mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Members who are 21 or older must be endowed before being sealed to a natural parent and a stepparent.

 Married members who are younger than 21 do not need to be endowed to be sealed to a natural parent and a stepparent.
 However, they must have a current temple recommend to be sealed to parents (see [26.4.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number16-p59#title_number16)).

+See [27.4.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number37-p114#title_number37) for information about issuing temple recommends for children being sealed to their parents.

 38.4.2.6